arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/tank-level-app-note/content.md

 - [Arduino IDE 1.8.10+](https://www.arduino.cc/en/software), [Arduino IDE 2](https://www.arduino.cc/en/software), or [Arduino Web Editor](https://create.arduino.cc/editor)
 - If you choose an offline Arduino IDE, you must install the following libraries: `ArduinoRS485`, `ArduinoModbus`, and `Scheduler`.
 You can install these libraries via the Library Manager of the Arduino IDE.
 - The [Arduino Cloud](https://create.arduino.cc/iot/things) will be required to perform remote actuation and status monitoring via Wi-Fi® connectivity using the sketch provided in the following section.
 The Ethernet connection is also available as a connectivity option to leverage Arduino Cloud applications.
 The Arduino Cloud account is free and is needed to access its features.
+To learn more about the Arduino Cloud visit our [Getting Started with Arduino Cloud](https://docs.arduino.cc/arduino-cloud/guides/overview)
 - The [tank level monitoring example code](assets/tank-level-monitoring-sketch.zip)

 ## Tank Level Monitoring Model Setup